svn2github/gnumex/README.txt

    thinking that getValidInputLinkLibraries was a library.
 I was not able to find a way around the error, so I ended up having gnumex automatically correcting the Matlab distribution.
 This correction may fail if mex.pl is not writeable.
-Gnumex issues a worning if this happens.
-If the file cannot be made writable, a possible workaround is to copy the m-file mex_helper.m and the mex.pl file from the Matlab distribution to a local folder, make sure that folder is early in the the Matlab search path, correct the bug in mex.pl manually, and edit mex_helper.m to make matlab_bin_location point to the
+Gnumex issues a warning if this happens.
+If the file cannot be made writeable, a possible workaround is to copy the m-file mex_helper.m and the mex.pl file from the Matlab distribution to a local folder, make sure that folder is early in the the Matlab search path, correct the bug in mex.pl manually, and edit mex_helper.m to make matlab_bin_location point to the